Robin-J-Schwarz/Robin-J-Schwarz.github.io/_posts/2023-11-23-DrawingRobot.md

 last_modified_at: 2023-11-23
 ---

-# Drawing an Image with a UR5 using ROS and OpenCV

 During my exchange semester in Norway at the University of Agder (UiA), I took the Robotics course.
 The course focused on the concepts of industrial robot kinematics and path planning.
 For the final project, I and two fellow students programmed a UR5 robot to draw a picture with a marker.
 The project involved setting up the ROS environment on Ubuntu 20.04, the image processing pipeline using OpenCV and path planning from a random black and white image.
 With the path calculated, we then wrote the script to run the program first in a simulation and then on the physical UR5.

 ### Results